Christian Lee Hutson: Musical style

-Rolling Stone describes Hutson’s music as a combination of “folk”, “Americana” and “retro-country”, while Hutson cites his musical influences as Elliott Smith, Hank Williams, Gillian Welch, Randy Newman and John Prine.
+Rolling Stone described Hutson's music as a combination of "folk", "Americana" and "retro-country".
+Hutson cites Elliott Smith, Hank Williams, Gillian Welch, Randy Newman and John Prine as being his influences.

-Hutson plays acoustic guitar, banjo, mandolin and fiddle in addition to singing.
+Hutson plays acoustic guitar, banjo, mandolin and fiddle.
 His early recordings possess a DIY or lo-fi quality; Bridgers attempted to preserve the “homespun” nature of Hutson’s original Voice Memo demos when producing Beginners.

-Hutson also enjoys the prose of George Saunders, Haruki Murakami, Sally Rooney and Raymond Carver, and claims that all four authors have informed his songwriting.
+He enjoys the prose of George Saunders, Haruki Murakami, Sally Rooney, and Raymond Carver.
+He says that the authors have inspired his songwriting.

 Personal life

-Hutson was married to Los Angeles singer-songwriter Sharon Silva.
-He is now dating actress and singer-songwriter, Maya Hawke.
+Hutson was married to Sharon Silva, a Los Angeles singer-songwriter.
+Since 2023, he has been in a relationship with actress and singer-songwriter Maya Hawke.
+Hutson and Hawke married in New York City on February 14, 2026.

-Hutson has also been diagnosed with Pure OCD; he describes writing the Quitters song ‘OCDemon’ as a “therapeutic exercise”.

-In 2020, Hutson gave free guitar lessons over Zoom to support the Black Lives Matter movement.
-He has also supported various bail projects throughout the United States.

-Hutson has several tattoos, one of which pays tribute to Hank Williams.
+Hutson has been diagnosed with primarily obsessional OCD (pure O); he said writing the Quitters song "OCDemon" was a "therapeutic exercise".
+In 2020, he gave free guitar lessons on Zoom in support of the Black Lives Matter movement.
+He has supported various bail projects throughout the U.S. He has several tattoos; one is a tribute to Hank Williams.